Matthew Goddard

 Hi,

-We will reach out to Elsevier and ask for the metadata for those collections.
+We will reach out to IOP and ask for the metadata for this collection.

 Regards,